sje30/sharing-report/editorial-outline.md

 * *NOT* a full review of the code to check that it actually should work, or can be run.
 Just simply that is there (although editor may comment on quality).
+Similar to what Nature Biotechnology have just announced.

 ## Other recommendations

 * Share code upon publication (or earlier).
 Suggested places: github, OSF.io, deposit models in modelDB and/or Open Source Brain, bitbucket, githorious, google code, any other.

 * Follow good examples in the literature, including those from:

-1. Christophe Pouzat (Org mode)
+1. Christophe Pouzat (Org mode 2011)
-2. Jim Bednar (Ipython J Neurosci 2014)
+2. Jim Bednar (Ipython; Frontiers 2013)
 3. Tim Vogels Science supplementary (2011)
 4. Stephen Eglen (knitr, Gigascience 2014)
 5. Michael Waskom (J Neuroscience, 2014)